apache/airflow/docs/apache-airflow-providers-sftp/sftp.rst

 To start working with an operator, you need to register an SFTP \ SSH connection in Airflow Connections.
 Use ssh_conn_id to specify the name of the connection.

-You can use the operator for the following tasks:

-1. Send one file to the server with the full path
+You can use SFTPOperator for send one file to remote server

 .. code-block:: python